aimee-mcneil-melville/ToDo-Full-Stack/README.md

 yarn install
 ```

 The last command installs a bunch of stuff that you'll need to make the exercise work correctly.
-Wait till it's done, then type:
+Wait until it's done and then type:

 ```
 yarn test